microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ### Why is Cmd+k/Ctrl+k not clearing the terminal?

 Normally `kbstyle(Cmd+k)`/`kbstyle(Ctrl+k)` clears the terminal on macOS/Windows, but this can stop working when chord keybindings are added either by the user or extensions.
 The `kbstyle(Cmd+k)`/`kbstyle(Ctrl+k)` keybindings rely on the VS Code keybinding priority system that defines which keybinding is active at any given time (user > extension > default).
-In order to fix this, you need to redefine your user keybinding that will have priority, preferably at the bottom of your user `keybindings.json` file:
+To fix this, you need to redefine your user keybinding that will have priority, preferably at the bottom of your user `keybindings.json` file:

 macOS: